twardoch/markdownlp/README.md

 The tool is quite slow, so by default it only processes files that have not been previously processed by it.
 The tool is a good companion for the MkDocs Material [`tags`](https://squidfunk.github.io/mkdocs-material/setup/setting-up-tags/) plugin.

+The tool can work in just a Markdown file.
+Then it will generate the HTML version on the fly, extract its text and then the tags from it.

+But it works better if you give it a path to a Markdown file and a path to a corresponding HTML file, or even a source folder with Markdown files and a reference folder which has corresponding HTML files in the same structure.
+This is useful if you run MkDocs with various plugins, so that the final HTML files include some additional texts.
+You can tell the tool to only analyze the content of a particular selector, for example `article` rather than the entire HTML file.

 #### Command-line usage

 ```